Racing Engine Systems

 • Good job prospects

 Many of our graduates on this course secure employment before completing their dissertation.
-Gain hands on experience and develop skills in designing, building and racing vehicles with Oxford Brookes Racing.
+You can gain hands on experience and develop skills in designing, building and racing vehicles with Oxford Brookes Racing.
 Our Formula Student Team has been the top UK team and won the design award more times than any other UK university.
 Watch more about how the OBR car is designed.

 • Accreditation(s)